rfussien/dotenv/README.md

 $dotenv = new Rfussien\Dotenv\Loader(__DIR__);
 $dotenv->load();

-// optionnaly you can set a different filename (by defaul .env)
+// optionally you can set a different filename (by defaul .env)
 $dotenv = new Rfussien\Dotenv\Loader(__DIR__, '.my.env');
 $dotenv->load();